janushendersonassetallocation/loman/docs/user/quickstart.rst

             n0 -> n1
     }

-NOTE: The serialization format is not currently stabilized.
+.. note:: The serialization format is not currently stabilized.
 While it is convenient to be able to inspect the results of previous calculations, this method should *not* be relied on for long-term storage.

 Non-string node names
 ---------------------